Dorsal pancreatic agenesis: Embryonic development of pancreas

 The pancreas is responsible for secreting various enzymes for most digestion.
 It is a retroperitoneal organ posterior to the great curvature of the stomach.
 Its anterior surface is covered by the parietal peritoneum while the posterior surface contacts the aorta as well as other viscera on the left posterior body wall.
 Its 15 cm entity is divided into three parts, a globular head attached to the right side of duodenum, a long body, and a blunt head.

 In embryonic development, the pancreas is formed by the convergence of the two pancreatic buds (dorsal and ventral) during the sixth and seventh week of gestation, but the development of these two buds is initiated at about week 4.
-During the gestation phase which takes place at week 4, the dorsal bud develops from the dorsal mesentery, and form the body and tail of the pancreas.
+During the gestation phase which takes place at week 4, the dorsal bud develops from the dorsal mesentery, and forms the body and tail of the pancreas.
 Meanwhile, the ventral bud arises inferior to form the head of the pancreas.
 Two weeks later, the ventral bud will rotate dorsally and fuse with the dorsal bud to form the pancreas.
 The fusion of the duct happened at the same time, to form the duct of Wirsung and the duct of Santorini.
-Any deviation from the normal pancreatic embryogenesis process can potentially leads to congenital malformation of the pancreas.
+Any deviation from the normal pancreatic embryogenesis process can potentially lead to congenital malformation of the pancreas.
 Among all anomalies, Pancreatic Divisum is the most prevalent one, followed by Pancreatic Heterotopia.
 In comparison, a complete agenesis of dorsal pancreas is rare and often associated with infant mortality.

 The agenesis of dorsal pancreas can be classified into two classes based on the morphological features: complete and partial agenesis.
 For the former one, the accessory pancreatic duct (also known as duct of Santorini) as well as the body and tail of the pancreas are missing.
 For partial agenesis, the tail of the pancreas is still present.